 I just got back from a great trip to Santa Monica and parts of the Central Valley with Pom Wonderful.
-I had a fantastic time, and will tell you all about it soon.
+I had a fantastic time and will tell you all about it soon.

 In the meantime, I am going to tell you about these cupcakes that I found from Shauna Sever.
 Admittedly, they are not the most gorgeous of cupcakes.
 These days, cupcakes are bite-able works of art.
 Tons of frosting, sprinkles, glitter, and fondant embellishments glam up most cupcakes.
 The problem that I have is that a lot of time, they are disappointing when you bite into them.
 The flavor is lack luster compared to what they look like.
 This cupcake is the opposite of that.
 Simple and delicate to look at and absolutely delicious all around.
 I sent these to work with my husband for someone’s birthday and he came back with glowing reviews.
 Despite the absence of piles of frosting and sprinkles.

-This recipe seems a little odd, and I know that it is not the typical way that I make a cake batter.
+This recipe seems a little odd, and I know that it is not the typical way that I make the cake batter.
 But trust that it will work out and you will be generously rewarded.
 When making the icing, start to make it after the cupcakes have cooled completely.
 It is more of a glaze, and you have very little time to work with it before it begins to harden.
 I think that if it does start to, you could put it back on the stove over very low heat.
 But I have not tried that, so I am just making an assumption.

 Also, I am teaching a BreakOut Session over at Clickinmoms right now.
 I share how I have grown this blog and how I have made an income from this webspace.
 It was a labor of love for me to write, and I am very proud of it.
 If you are into photography and want to learn more, Clickinmoms is a wealth of information.
 Hope to see you there!